demisto/content/Packs/ThreatConnect/Integrations/ThreatConnect_v3/README.md

 ThreatConnect's intelligence-driven security operations solution with intelligence, automation, analytics, and workflows.
 This integration was integrated and tested with version 3 of ThreatConnect v3 REST API

+## ThreatConnect Feed HMAC credentials
+1. On the top navigation bar, hover the cursor over the Settings icon and select Org Settings from the dropdown menu.
+2. Click the Create API User button on the Membership tab of the Organization Settings screen, and the API User Administration window will be displayed.
+3. Fill up the following parts of the form:
+    - First Name: Enter the API user’s first name.
+    - Last Name: Enter the API user’s last name.
+    - Organization Role: Use the dropdown menu to select an Organization role for the user.
+    - Include in Observations and False Positives: Check this box to allow data provided by the API user to be included in observation and false-positive counts.
+    - Disabled: Click the checkbox to disable an API user’s account in the event that the Administrator wishes to retain log integrity when the API user no longer requires ThreatConnect access.
+4. Record the Secret Key, as it will not be accessible after the window is closed.
+5. Click the SAVE button to create the API user account.

+For more information - click [here](https://training.threatconnect.com/learn/article/creating-user-accounts-kb-article) (Section - Creating an API User).

 ## Configure ThreatConnect v3 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.